 Last year, Norcostco had a lot of success selling Roscolux filters to various institutions around the Twin Cities.
-They had two Roscolux suggestions they offered their customers that wanted to put gel on the lights illuminating their buildings:
+They have two Roscolux suggestions that they offer their customers who wanted to put gel on the lights illuminating their buildings:

 R43 Deep Pink for metal halide lights

 L: The W at the Foshay Tower R: The Halo Atop the Capella Tower

 Norcostco also shared how Park Nicollet Medical Centers used LEDs to wash their building in pink, but that they used an R71064 Cancer Awareness Ribbon Gobo inside a Source 4 with R43 to turn the ribbon pink: